Den4ik47/Mady_App2_v_1.0/README.md

-Small Android Studio Project(Java) which was created as prototype of Tender System.
+Small Android Studio Project(Java) which was created as a prototype of Tender System.